ritish-behera/VSD-PhysicalDesign/README.md

 ![Screenshot (1635)](https://github.com/ritish-behera/VSD-PhysicalDesign/assets/158822580/285f4741-f783-4a0c-8d91-4db1baa0946b)

 Later to improve the depth of diffusion of the wells, the wafer undergoes a high-temperature annealing process in a furnace.
 This step is known as "drive-in diffusion".
 The high temperature causes the dopant atoms to move from areas of high concentration (surface) into the silicon lattice, spreading out to create a uniform dopant distribution at the desired depth.
+This whole process is also known as "Twin Tub Process" as we create both p-well and n-well.

 ![Screenshot (1636)](https://github.com/ritish-behera/VSD-PhysicalDesign/assets/158822580/6d4e524f-4599-43e6-bb43-edf9c8bdd37b)